Minestra di riso e cicoria (Chicory and Rice Soup)

 Add rice and allow to simmer until the rice and chicory are tender.
 (If you have some cooked rice on hand, just add it at the very end, as when I made this soup, using some leftover white rice from a Chinese restaurant).

-Serve in deep soup plates and top with pecorino cheese, freshly ground pepper and un filo d’olio–a drizzle of olive oil.
+Serve your chicory and rice soup in deep plates and top with pecorino cheese, freshly ground pepper and un filo d’olio–a drizzle of olive oil.

 Notes